squall77it/icns-thumbnailer/README.md

 Where:

 - `inputfile` must be an existing, readable, *locally-available* file.
 URIs, like `file://`, `smb://`, `http://` etc, are *not* supported, but could be in the future.
 Remote files that are locally mounted, accessible via `/some/path`, are fine.
 And, of course, it must be a valid `icns` file.
 (Well, actually *any* image file natively  supported by `GdkPixbuf` will work, but don't tell anyone!).
+For multi-image icons, as most are, it the largest image will be converted/resized.

 - `outputfile` must be a writable file path.
 If it already exists, it will be overwritten.
 No URIs either.
 Output format will be `PNG`.
 (Yes, even if you name it `somethingelse.jpg`, sorry)